darasus/ai-blog/content/the-benefits-of-a-software-engineering-degree.md

   knowledge in a variety of different areas, such as computer science, mathematics, design, and business.
 The most common degrees you can earn in software engineering are Bachelor’s, Master’“s, and PhD degrees.
+intro: The market for software engineers is growing fast.
+As businesses adopt cloud computing and other digital technologies, demand for software engineers is projected to grow by 22% from 2016 to 2026.
 ---

 ## What is a Software Engineering Degree?